What is Stephen Ministry

 Stephen Ministers come from all walks of life.
 Their commonality is a passion for bringing Christ’s love & care to people during a time of need.

-If you are interested in becoming a Stephen Minister or would like to receive care by a Stephen Minister please contact one of the following Stephen Leaders:
+If you are interested in becoming a Stephen Minister or would like to receive care by a Stephen Minister please contact:

 FREQUENTLY ASKED QUESTIONS

 Stephen Ministers are members of a congregation who are specially trained to provide emotional and spiritual care to individuals facing a crisis or difficult situation.
 They demonstrate God’s love by coming alongside those who are hurting and need a little extra support (“care receivers”).

 How are Stephen Ministers trained?